alexandrevicenzi/Flex/docs/content/articles/flex-pelican-theme-2.1.md

 Slug: flex-pelican-theme-update-2-1
 Cover: images/flex-screenshot.png

-[Flex theme](https://github.com/alexandrevicenzi/Flex) 2.1 comes with a feature that I was delaying for so long.
+[Flex theme](https://github.com/alexandrevicenzi/Flex) 2.1.0 comes with features that I was delaying for so long.

-Flex 2.1 adds support for Google AdSense.
+Flex 2.1.0 adds support for Google AdSense.

 If you choose wisely, ads are a way to win some money, but if not, you may loose your users due to excessive use of ads.